lavafy/testnet/Lava-Miner-Guide-EN.md

 # STEP 3: Start Mining

-Save the config file and make sure that the file is under the same path with your 'lava-miner.exe'.
+Save the config file and make sure that the file is under the same path with your `lava-miner.exe`.
-Run 'lavad.exe' (which is your full node that supports your mining progress) and make sure your full node syncs to the latest height.
+Run `lavad.exe` (which is your full node that supports your mining progress) and make sure your full node syncs to the latest height.
-This is of great significance, because you will be mining in vain if your full node not in sync with the blockchain.
+PLEASE PAY EXTRA ATTENTION TO THE SYNC STATUS, because you will be mining IN VAIN if your full node NOT in sync with the blockchain.

 ![abc3.png](https://github.com/lavafy/testnet/blob/master/imgs/abc3.png)

-After sync, double click 'lava-miner.exe' to start mining!
+After sync, double click `lava-miner.exe` to start mining!
 ![abc5.png](https://github.com/lavafy/testnet/blob/master/imgs/abc5.png)